 Since anxiety disorders are a group of related conditions, symptoms may vary from person to person.
 Someone may struggle with intense anxiety attacks that strike without warning, while others get panicky at the thought of mingling at a party.
 Someone else may struggle with a disabling fear of driving or uncontrollable and intrusive thoughts.
 But despite their different forms, all anxiety disorders illicit an intense fear or worry out of proportion to the current situation.
 Are you searching for anxiety treatment programs in California?
-Reach out to Clear Recovery Center Virtual Program today.
+Reach out to Clear Behavioral Health Virtual Program today.
 You can call 866.680.0969 or contact our team online.

 What Are the Signs of an Anxiety Attack?

 Anxiety attacks, also called panic attacks, are episodes of intense fear or panic.
 These attacks typically occur suddenly and without warning.
 Sometimes there’s an obvious trigger — such as getting stuck in an elevator — but in other cases, the attacks come out of the blue.